-There was ‘no’ return call.
+No return call.

-I sat in front of the house and waited to hear from her or the sprinkler to be turned off so I could enter without getting soaked.
+I sat and waited for a call or to see the sprinkler stop so I could enter without getting soaked.
 Three healthcare personnel from other agencies ran through the water to the back of the house.
-“I don’t want to get wet.
-They should have the sprinkler off if they expect caregivers.”
+I don’t want to get wet, I thought.
+They should have the sprinkler off when expecting caregivers.

 She answered, “She’s sitting back there on the porch.”

-I called a third time.
+I telephoned a third time.

 “Do all the good you can, by all the means you can, in all the ways you can, in all the places you can, at all the times you can, to all the people you can, as long as ever you can.”____________________________________________________John Wesley

-Do you let other’s sour attitudes influence you?
+Do you let others’ sour attitudes influence you?